-Established in 2008 with an extraordinary donation from legendary singer-songwriter and composer Billy Joel, the Billy Joel Fund for Music Education is specifically earmarked to expand and improve music education in the School District of Philadelphia.
-The Billy Joel School Concert Program was designed to reward and celebrate the schools and principals who, in the face of constricting budgets and increasingly limited resources, have chosen to support the well-rounded education of their students by hiring full-time music teachers.
+Established in 2008 with an extraordinary donation from legendary singer-songwriter Billy Joel, the Billy Joel Fund for Music Education is earmarked to support and augment music education in the School District of Philadelphia.
+The Fund subsidizes the Billy Joel School Concert Program, through which designated schools receive a Link Up curriculum guide along with 44 tickets and bus transportation to a School Concert each year.
+The Program rewards and celebrates schools that, despite limited budgets and resources, have ensured a well-rounded education for their students by employing full-time music faculty.

-School Concerts are funded in part by the Annenberg Foundation, Anonymous, the Julius and Ray Charlestein Foundation in memory of Morton and Malvina Charlestein, the Connelly Foundation, the Dolfinger-McMahon Foundation, the Christian Humann Foundation, the Billy Joel Fund for Music Education, the Ethel Sergeant Clark Smith Memorial Fund, and the Volunteer Committees for The Philadelphia Orchestra.
+School Concerts are funded in part by the Annenberg Foundation, the Julius and Ray Charlestein Foundation in memory of Morton and Malvina Charlestein, the Connelly Foundation, the Dolfinger-McMahon Foundation, the Christian Humann Foundation, the Billy Joel Fund for Music Education, Lincoln Financial Group Foundation, the Christian R. and Mary F. Lindback Foundation, the Volunteer Committees for The Philadelphia Orchestra, and an anonymous donor.